sjkevinkim/Sequential_Bayesian_Trading_Simulator/README.md

 ### Interpretation

-Model disagreement acts as a **proxy for uncertainty**, hence the system reduces exposure when confidence breaks down
+Model disagreement acts as a **proxy for uncertainty**, hence the system reduces exposure when confidence breaks down.
-This improves **survivability under regime shifts**
+This improves **survivability under regime shifts**.

 However:
 - detection and choice of threshold is imperfect (noise vs signal problem)